libpd/pd-for-ios/README.txt

 setup, say
   git pull
   git submodule update
-whenever you want to sync with the gitorious repositories.
+whenever you want to sync with the GitHub repositories.